 B. The Advisory Council is charged with the responsibility of working with the President to develop and implement all phases of the Society’s efforts to fulfill its mission as a learned society.
 For this reason, all members of the Advisory Council, beginning with those elected in 1993, will be expected to attend all annual Council meetings, as will all ex officio members.

 C. No member of the Nominating Committee may serve concurrently on the Advisory Council.

 8. Executive Committee

-A. The Executive Committee shall consist of the President, President-Elect, Immediate Past President, Treasurer, Executive Coordinator, Journal Editor, and the Philadelphia Representative.
+A. The Executive Committee shall consist of the President, President-Elect, Immediate Past President, Treasurer, and Executive Coordinator.

 C. The charge of this committee may be altered or expanded by majority vote of the Advisory Council at any annual meeting.